As an integrative psychotherapist my approach provides holistic attention that invites awareness-raising and self-care.

 I believe counselling and psychotherapy can support change and healing through focus and working together to empower individual experience and holistic wellbeing.

 With a trauma-informed practice, I work openly with mind, body and spirit; creatively supporting people to express and explore what they feel best and safest to.

 I see people as a whole; a unique person with complex experiences, and a drive for wellbeing through creative adjustments to all aspects of existence.

 People deserve to be fully heard, and met with non-judgemental openness, respect, authenticity, empathy and care.

 Adhering to professional ethical guidelines, I practice with integrity and prioritise having safe and supportive counselling and therapy.

 Our work together may consist of exploring present experiences, thoughts, feelings, self-care, perceptions, coping, identity, relationships, bodily sensations/movements and memories.
-While also attending to the past, to dreams and any other interrelated aspect, such as world events, community, culture, history, family, spirituality and the therapeutic process/relationship.
+While also attending to the past, to dreams and any other interrelated aspect, such as world events, community, culture, history, family, spirituality, diversity and the therapeutic process/relationship.

 We can also support our work together with further creativity, i.e. using our imagination, objects, meditation, arts, crafts, writing, music, movement and imagery.

 Training, qualifications & experience